 For some, afternoon or evening meditations can be a good option.
 It depends on your schedule and when you are naturally more awake, alert, and focused.
 Experiment with different times of day, and then decide which time is best for you to meditate and keep it consistent.
 The body has it’s natural cycles and rhythms, if you can be consistent with your meditation time, you are working with the body, not fighting with it

-When choosing your meditation time, make sure you have tested fairly the various time of day.
+When choosing your meditation time, make sure you have tested the various time of day.
 Many people write off morning meditation before giving it a fair try.
-You may have to wake up earlier than usual to fit it into your schedule, but there are 2 main advantages to meditating in the morning.
-First, you make your meditation first priority in the day, and for that reason, you will never miss it.
+You may have to wake up earlier than usual to fit it into your schedule, but there are two main advantages to meditating in the morning.
+First, you make your meditation a priority in the day, and for that reason, you will never miss it.
 If you leave it until later in the day, you run the risk of getting caught up in other things.
 Second, you start your day off on the right note, setting a peaceful tone for the day to come.

 Don’t Eat Before Meditation